brown-csci1851/stencil/homework3/README.md

 ## Tasks

-You will complete the following:
+You will complete the following and include them in your reflection:

 - [ ] Load both datasets using `HW3DataLoader`.
 - [ ] Inspect the datasets (shapes, missing values, feature distributions, class balance).